techidaily/site-facebook/source/_posts/ensuring-account-security-the-facebook-two-factor-way.md

  The next time you want to access Facebook on a new device and cannot receive a text message, for example, if you don't have a signal or switched SIM cards, you can use Code Generator instead.
 Simply open your Facebook app, head to the**Code Generator** , and long-tap the code to copy it to your device's clipboard.

- Should you ever[lose access to Facebook Code Generator](https://www.makeuseof.com/tag/log-facebook-lost-access-code-generator/) (for example, if your phone was stolen), you can log into Facebook from a recognized device, log out on your phone, and remove Code Generator.
+ Should you ever [lose access to Facebook Code Generator](https://www.makeuseof.com/tag/log-facebook-lost-access-code-generator/) (for example, if your phone was stolen), you can log into Facebook from a recognized device, log out on your phone, and remove Code Generator.
 Until you get your phone back, you can also set up a third-party app to generate codes.

 ## Keep Your Facebook Account Secure

  Once you have straightened out your personal information, security settings, and backup recovery methods, you should never struggle to recover your Facebook account login.
-If you want to verify that you've sufficiently protected your Facebook account, try[Facebook's Privacy Checkup tool](https://www.facebook.com/privacy/checkup) and see if you can make any other improvements to keep your account secure.
+If you want to verify that you've sufficiently protected your Facebook account, try [Facebook's Privacy Checkup tool](https://www.facebook.com/privacy/checkup) and see if you can make any other improvements to keep your account secure.

  If you're ever concerned that your account is compromised, check whether anyone accessed your Facebook account and from where.
 You can also log them out of your account straight from the Facebook interface.